Exact Simulation of Max-Infinitely Divisible Processes: Exact Simulation

-The generic Algorithm~\ref{algo} based on extremal functions can be applied, and we now specifically describe how to sample from $P_{\bm s_0}(z,\cdot)$ for some fixed site $\bm s_0$ (see lines 2 and 7 of the algorithm) for the max-id model constructed from Gaussian scale mixtures $\eta_i=R_iW_i$ as described in \S\ref{sec:gaussian-scale-mixture-description}.
-Simulation according to $P_{\bm s_0}(z,\cdot)$ at locations in $K$ implies that we have to simulate $\eta_i=R_iW_i$ at $K$ conditional on $\eta_i(\bm s_0)=R_iW_i(\bm s_0) = z$.
-Given the intensity function $f_{R}(r) =\mathrm{d}\Lambda(r)/\mathrm{d}r$ and the univariate standard Gaussian density $f_W$, it is straightforward to use variable transformations to derive the joint intensity of $R_i$ and $R_iW_i(\bm s_0)$ as $f_{(R,RW)}(r,z) = f_R(r)\times f_W(z/r)/r$.
-Then, using the definition of conditional intensities, the conditional density $f_{R\mid RW}(r\mid z)$ of ${R_i\mid R_iW_i(\bm s_0) = z}$ is $f_{(R,RW)}(r,z)/f_{RW}(z)$, where the marginal intensity arising in the denominator is $f_{RW}(z) = \int f_{(R,RW)} (r,z) \, \mathrm{d}r$.
-Since this involves an integral, which typically cannot be obtained in closed form and whose numerical calculation in practice may be relatively slow and potentially unstable, we treat it as an unknown constant.
-We here explore the use of two simulation techniques where knowledge of the value of this constant is not required.
-Precisely, we can proceed according to the following three general steps: \begin{enumerate}[(1)] \item Simulate a value $R$ from the distribution of $R_i\mid R_iW_i(\bm s_0)=z$, using either \begin{itemize} \item the Metropolis--Hastings algorithm \citep[e.g.,][]{Robert2013} \item the adaptive rejection sampling method proposed in \cite{Gilks.Wild:1992}. \end{itemize} \item Given $R_i=R$, simulate a vector $\bm W$ from the distribution of $W_i\mid RW_i(\bm s_0)=z$ at the locations in $K_N$. \item Return $R\bm W$. \end{enumerate} Notice that the second step corresponds to simulating from a conditional multivariate normal distribution and can easily be performed exactly \citep[e.g.,][]{Varadhan2015} in dimension $N$ up to several thousands.
-Therefore, the key difficulty lies in the first step, where we have to simulate from the probability density $f_{R\mid RW}(r\mid z)$ to simulate the conditional event magnitudes.
+Simulation from $P_{\bm s_1}(z,\cdot)$ at locations in $K$ can thus be performed using a two-step procedure, where we need to simulate $\tilde R_z$ first, and conditional on $\tilde R_z$, we then simulate $\tilde \eta(K)$ from a multivariate Gaussian distribution.} We here explore the use of two simulation techniques where {$g_{\tilde R_z}(r;z)$ only needs to be known up to a constant that depends on the value of $z$.} Precisely, {simulation from $P_{\bm s_1}(z,\cdot)$ proceeds} according to the following {successive} steps: \begin{enumerate}[(1)] \item Simulate a value {$\tilde R_z$} from {the density function $g_{\tilde R_z}(r;z)$, $r>0$}, using either \begin{itemize} \item the Metropolis--Hastings algorithm \citep[e.g.,][]{Robert2013} \item the adaptive rejection sampling method proposed in \cite{Gilks.Wild:1992}. \end{itemize} \item Given {$\tilde R_z$}, simulate a {random vector $\tilde \eta(K)$} from the {multivariate Gaussian density function $g_{\tilde \eta(K) \mid \tilde R_z}$}. \item Return {$\tilde \eta(K)$}. \end{enumerate} Notice that the second step corresponds to simulating from a conditional multivariate normal distribution and can easily be performed exactly \citep[e.g.,][]{Varadhan2015} in dimension $N$ up to several thousands.
+Therefore, the key difficulty {for an exact simulation procedure} lies in the first step, where we have to simulate from the probability density {$g_{\tilde R_z}$}, {known up to a constant only.}